firizki/kubeman/README.md

 ## Requirement
 - You must already install `kubectl` binary
 - Make sure you have `~/.kube/` directory
+- Currently it's only support Linux base, you can change this by change the link with [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 ## Installation
 1. Set kubeman as execute file